-- 2 teaspoons vanilla
+- 2 teaspoons vanilla extract

-- Drop the cookie dough by tablespoon size balls onto ungreased cookie sheet.
+- Drop the cookie dough by tablespoon-size balls onto an ungreased cookie sheet.
 Dip a glass in sugar and press down lightly on each dough ball to flatten, dipping in sugar again after each one.

 “Our greatest fear should not be of failure but of succeeding at things in life that don’t really matter.”